All Stamford Youth Will Enter Kindergarten Ready to Learn

 This summary is completed by preschool teachers across Stamford on incoming kindergarten children.
 This summary includes social and developmental information on children and is shared with kindergarten teachers.
 It is a tool that assists teachers with classroom placements and provides the opportunity for teachers to have baseline knowledge about their incoming class.
 Each year the number of completed PKTS forms increases, and in 2019 over 1,100 kindergarten students (out of a class of 1,337) started their year with a completed form.
 The 0-5 CAN plays an instrumental role in coordinating the city-wide completion of the PKTS form, working with publicly funded and private preschool programs.

 The 0-5 CAN coordinates annual professional development opportunities for preschool and early education staff across the city.
 These workshops complement professional development opportunities offered at individual child care and preschool sites and focus on best practices and trends in early childhood education.
 They also provide an opportunity for networking and shared learning which is critical for early childhood teachers.
-Due to COVID, professional development has been postponed, but the CAN is considering offering virtual opportunities.

 Go Before You Show (GBYS)